Collaborative Research Center 1368 - Oxygen-free production

 Funding body: DFG

-Deoxidation of the surfaces of semi-finished products is an essential part of oxygen-free manufacturing.
-Furthermore, the elucidation of the mechanisms mediating deoxidation is an important basis in project areas A and B and in the work with semi-finished products containing oxide.
-The project will therefore investigate the mechanisms that can be used to deoxidize semi-finished products.
+The deoxidation of the surfaces of semi-finished products is an essential part of oxygen-free production.
+The elucidation of the mechanisms that mediate deoxidation is also an important basis in project areas A and B and when working with oxide-containing semi-finished products.
+The project is therefore investigating the mechanisms that can be used to deoxidize semi-finished products.
 Both the thermal and the plasma-chemical reduction of oxides of the construction materials iron, copper, aluminum and titanium, which are essential for the SFB, are addressed.
-Starting from basic investigations of the mechanisms, the reaction kinetics and the processes involved, a description of the thermal and the plasma chemical deoxidation will be formulated.
-In a further step, this knowledge will be transferred to the pilot plant scale, validated there and the description suitably extended.
-In this way, it will be possible to use the results in the other subprojects, especially in project areas A and B. In addition, questions will be jointly addressed there.
-In addition, questions there will be jointly addressed by simulating the observations of the other subprojects in model experiments.
-Only in the close cooperation within the SFB can further effects from the observations be elucidated and fundamentally described.
+Based on fundamental investigations of the mechanisms, reaction kinetics and the processes involved, a description of thermal and plasma-chemical deoxidation will be formulated.
+In the next step, this knowledge will be transferred to the pilot plant scale, where it will be validated and the description suitably extended.
+This should enable the results to be used in the other sub-projects, particularly in project areas A and B. In addition, joint questions will be addressed there by simulating the observations of the other sub-projects in model experiments.
+Only through close cooperation within the CRC can further effects from the observations be clarified and fundamentally described.

 Project leader: Prof. Dr. rer. nat.
 Alfred Weber